alexparlett/simple-rules/README.md

 ## License

-Easy Rules is released under the terms of the MIT license:
+Simple Rules has been released under the terms of the MIT license:

 ```
 The MIT License (MIT)

-Copyright (c) 2021 Mahmoud Ben Hassine (mahmoud.benhassine@icloud.com)
+Copyright (c) 2021 Alex Parlett (alex.parlett@homonoia-studios.co.uk)

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal